 What documents NOT to Shred

-Business income tax returns and supporting documents.Keep a record of your tax return.
+Keep business tax returns.
 It can help you file for the coming year, and serve in case of further IRS audits.
-Remember, one reason the IRS can audit your business is for failing to report income that is more than 25 percent of gross income.
-Supportive tax documents should be retained at least six years.
+Remember, one reason the IRS can audit companies is for failing to report income that is more than 25 percent of gross income.
+Supportive tax documents should be retained for at least seven years.

-Business property records.These records will aid you in calculating applicable depreciation, amortization or depletion deductions and to determine any gain or loss on that property.
-Hold on to documents related to anything that you consider an asset—such as the deed of a property, vehicle titles, or equipment—in a secure place until it’s no longer owned by your business.
+These records will aid you in calculating applicable depreciation, amortization or depletion deductions and to determine any gain or loss on that property.
+Keep documents related to anything that you consider an asset—such as the deed of a property, vehicle titles, or equipment—in a secure place until your business no longer owns it.

 Canceled checks, bank statements, and credit card statementsCanceled checks should be saved for a year.
 The exception: never throw away checks made out to the government.
-Annual credit card and bank statements should be saved for 7 years, and even longer if they serve as supporting tax documents.
-Keep the monthly detailed statements for about a year before safely disposing of them.
+Annual credit card and bank statements should be saved for seven years, and even longer if they serve as supporting tax documents.
+Keep the detailed monthly statements for about a year before safely destroying them.

 Business documentation, such as profit and loss statements, major announcements and annual corporate reports are key items to retain and store in case of an audit.
 Public companies are required to retain their profit and loss statements as a matter of public record.

 Keeping these documents permanently as a record of any business is also valuable.
 P&L statements are a great way to track how a company performs over time.
 Other non-tax related financial documents that are good to keep for at least seven years are accounts payable and receivable, invoices, and expense reports.